dharmik529/CampusAgile/README.md

 # Test Automation Infrastructure

-- Testing Framework: Jasmine
+- Testing Framework: Postman
-- Test Runner: Jest
 - Continuous Integration (CI) Service: Travis CI

 **Justification for Test Automation Infrastructure:**

-1. Jasmine: Jasmine is a behavior-driven development (BDD) framework for testing JavaScript code.
-It provides a clean and readable syntax for writing tests, making it easier for developers to express the expected behavior of their code.
-Jasmine is well-suited for NestJS, which is a TypeScript-based framework for building Node.js applications
+1. Postman: Postman is a popular tool for testing APIs.
+It offers a user-friendly interface for creating and running API tests, making it suitable for testing the API endpoints of a NestJS application.
+Postman also provides the ability to automate tests, making it a good choice for API testing.

-2. Jest: Jest is a widely used test runner and assertion library that works seamlessly with TypeScript.
-It is known for its speed and ease of use.
-Jest is maintained by Facebook and is the default choice for testing in many JavaScript projects.
-It has excellent TypeScript support, which is essential for NestJS.
-It is also built-into NestJS.

 **Adding a New Test to the Code Base:**